 - a.
 Adopted under the age of 16, and has been in the legal custody of and has resided with the adopting parent or parents for at least two years. - b.
 Adopted while under the age of 18, and has been in the legal custody of and has resided with the adopting parent or parents for at least two years and is a sibling of another adopted child who is under 16. - c.
 Orphans adopted while under the age of 16, who have had their adoption and immigration status approved by the USCIS (Form I-171, "Notice of Approval of Relative Immigrant Visa Petition").
-These children need not have lived with the adoptive parents for two years. - d.
+These children need not have lived with the adoptive parents for two years.

+d.
 Orphans adopted under the age of 18, who have had their adoption and immigration status approved by the USCIS, and are siblings of another adopted child who is under the age of 16.
 These children need not have lived with the adoptive parents for two years.

-4.1.2 Compact of Free Association States
+4.1.2 Citizens of the Compacts of Free Association Countries

-Persons from the Compact of Free Association States are not considered U.S. citizens or nationals.
-The Compact of Free Association States include the Republic of the Marshall Islands, the Federated States of Micronesia and the Republic of Palau.
-Citizens of the Compact of Free Association States (CFAS) have a special status with the US that allows them to enter the country, work here, and acquire an SSN without obtaining an immigration status.
-They are not eligible for BadgerCare Plus, unless they have obtained a qualifying immigration status.
-Those CFAS citizens who do not have one of the immigration statuses listed in Section 4.3 Immigrants may qualify for BadgerCare Plus Emergency Services only.
+Citizens of the Compacts of Free Association countries are not considered U.S. citizens or nationals.
+The Compacts of Free Association countries include the Republic of the Marshall Islands, the Federated States of Micronesia and the Republic of Palau.
+Citizens of the Compact of Free Association (COFA) countries have a special status with the US that allows them to enter the country, work here, and acquire an SSN without obtaining an immigration status.